One of the most common complaints we hear when it comes to an RV kitchen (minus the size), is how crummy the RV stove and oven can be.

 - You can use the flame to directly heat foods (such as charring or roasting peppers).
 The flames also reach up the side of sculpted pans such as woks for stir-frying!

-- A gas range (and oven) tends to preheat faster than electric.
+- A gas range (and oven) preheats faster than an electric one.

 You’ll find that many types of gas stoves offer powerful, high-BTU burners and durable cast-iron grates.